PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 *a*' = 0.7 - 0.14 + 0.08 + 0.09 - 0.175 = 0.555<br>
 *b*' = 0.5 - 0.05 + 0.06 - 0.2 + 0.175 = 0.485

 Applying these cell-based reaction-diffusion computations over all cells in parallel and over many generations forms the **Gray-Scott** model[^gs].
+This model is a variant of a **cellular automaton**, or a grid of cells in which we use rules to update the status of a cell based on the statuses of itself and nearby cells.
+Cellular automata form a rich area of research dating back to the middle of the 20th Century; if you are interested in learning more about them in the context of programming, check out the [Programming for Lovers](http://compeau.cbd.cmu.edu/programming-for-lovers/chapter-3-building-a-self-replicating-cellular-automaton-with-top-down-programming/) project.

 We should now feel confident expanding our previous diffusion tutorial into a model that includes all Gray-Scott reactions.
 The question is, however, will we still see Turing patterns?

 [Visit Tutorial](gs-cellblender){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Reflection on the Gray-Scott model

 We can begin to see the Gray-Scott diffusion-reaction patterns in the CellBlender simulation, but it is clear that significant computing power is needed to get the same results as the discrete methods.
 In our Jupyter Notebook demo, a clear pattern emerges on a grid which requires less than a minute on most modern computers.
 The CellBlender simulation requires a dramatically higher computing cost.

 ![image-center](../assets/images/gs2_2400.png){: .align-center}

 ![image-center](../assets/images/gs_cellblender_image.PNG){: .align-center}

 There are many other ways to model these Gray-Scott patterns, and each type of simulation can lead to slightly different results.
 Robert P Munafo gives a great overview of how Gray-Scott patterns relate to the feed rate and kill rate, shown in the image below.[^robert]

 ![image-center](../assets/images/xmorphia-parameter-map.jpg){: .align-center}

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/VY9Bt1mUfDQ" frameborder="0" allowfullscreen></iframe>
 Here we examine one of the squares of the above image.
 {: .text-center}

 While our CellBlender simulation uses parameters like "f = 1E5", other layouts may require much smaller parameter values.
 For instance, the simulations below use the following parameters: f = 0.025, k = 0.06, r_u = 0.01, r_v = 0.005 (r_u and r_v refer to the diffusion constants of the prey and predators respectively).

 <iframe width="640" height="360" src="../assets/greydots-sqr-1.mp4" frameborder="0" allowfullscreen></iframe>